Semiparametric Conditional Factor Models in Asset Pricing: Introduction

-We apply our new methodology to analyze the cross section of individual stock returns in the US market.
-We use the same data set as in \citet{Kellyetal_Characteristics_2019}, which is the closest study to ours in terms of its empirical aims, although both our econometric approach and empirical findings are quite different.
-First, in contrast to \citet{Kellyetal_Characteristics_2019, Kellyetal_IPCA_2017}, our method does not attempt maximize the ``fit'' of the factor model to asset returns in time-series and cross-section simultaneously.
-Rather, we extract factors that capture the most time-series comovement in returns, as postulated by the arbitrage pricing theory (e.g., \citet{Ross_APT_1976}), and then attribute average asset returns to their conditional loadings with these factors (or to pricing errors).
-Second, we allow for $\alpha(\cdot)$ and $\beta(\cdot)$ functions to be non-linear.
-In fact, we are able to test\textendash and reject\textendash the validity of the linear specifications.
-Third, we are able to conduct rolling small sub-sample analyses to accommodate changing factor dynamics as our methods do not require large sample length $T$.
-Finally, we are able to consistently estimate the number of latent factors.
+We apply our new methodology to analyzing the cross-section of individual stock returns.
+Our analysis uses the same dataset as \citet{Kellyetal_Characteristics_2019}, the study most closely aligned with ours in terms of empirical aims.
+However, our econometric approach and empirical findings differ significantly from theirs.
+First, unlike \citet{Kellyetal_Characteristics_2019, Kellyetal_IPCA_2017}, our method does not aim to simultaneously maximize the ``fit'' of the factor model to individual asset returns in both the time-series and cross-section.
+Instead, we extract factors that capture the most time-series comovement within a set of portfolios, which, in turn, reflect the most cross-sectional variation in individual asset returns.
+Second, our approach allows the $\alpha(\cdot)$ and $\beta(\cdot)$ functions to be nonlinear.
+We test\textemdash and reject\textemdash the validity of linear specifications empirically, which reveals the strong evidence of nonlinearity in factor loadings and pricing errors.
+Third, our inference procedure also enables us to test the significance of pricing errors.
+Our empirical results reveal that the pricing errors associated with many characteristics are statistically significant, leading to the rejection of the risk-based model.
+Lastly, our methodology facilitates rolling sub-sample analyses to accommodate evolving factor dynamics, as it does not rely on large $T$.
+We find that both in-sample and out-of-sample goodness-of-fit measures for all factor models decline from 1970 until roughly 2000 but improve thereafter.
+This pattern aligns with the findings in \citet{Campbell2001have} and \citet{Campbell2022idiosyncratic} on the time-variation in the amount of idiosyncratic volatility in the U.S. stock market.
+We also document a significant decline in pricing errors in more recent years, particularly since 2000.
+This decline may reflect the growing prevalence of quantitative investing, which reduces mispricing by exploiting characteristic-related anomalies, as suggested by \citet{McLeanPontiff_DoesAcademic_2016} and \citet{Greenetal_Characteristics_2017}.